skip to content

 Who can make a Power of Attorney?

-In South Australia, any person who is 18 years or older and has legal capacity can make a Power of Attorney.
-No one else can make a Power of Attorney for you.
+In South Australia, you can make a Power of Attorney if you are 18 years or older and you have legal capacity.
+No one can make a Power of Attorney for or on behalf of someone else.

-You cannot make a Power of Attorney after you have already lost legal capacity.
-To be capable of signing a Power of Attorney, you must understand the nature and effect of making the document.
-If legal capacity is in doubt, it is best to get a doctor’s written opinion confirming that you are able to understand the nature and effect of the document at the time of signing.
+You cannot make a Power of Attorney if you have lost legal capacity.
+If legal capacity is in doubt, it is best to get a doctor’s written opinion confirming that you understand the nature and effect of the document at the time you sign it.

 How do I make an Enduring Power of Attorney?